x

 "We are addressing this through the newly instituted structures for school accountability of device management," she said.

-If school administrators needed any more pressure, the expectations are all laid out in every school's state-required technology plan.
-Principals and assistant principals' performance, in part, is graded on how well they meet that plan, Dr. Salmon-Hosey said.
+If school administrators need any more pressure, the expectations are all laid out in every school's state-required technology plan.
+Principals and assistant principals' performance, in part, are graded on how well they meet that plan, Salmon-Hosey said.

 "Ten years from now, this will be so integrated in the culture of how we do things, that schools will instinctively know," she said of the long-term goal.
 "There won't have to be a heavy hand."